numpy/numpy/doc/source/reference/c-api/array.rst

     a different total number of elements then the old shape.
 If reallocation is necessary, then *self* must own its data, have *self* - ``>base==NULL``, have *self* - ``>weakrefs==NULL``, and (unless refcheck is 0) not be referenced by any other array.

-The fortran argument can be :c:data:`NPY_ANYORDER`, :c:data:`NPY_CORDER`, or
-    :c:data:`NPY_FORTRANORDER`.
-It currently has no effect.
-Eventually it could be used to determine how the resize operation should view the data when constructing a differently-dimensioned array.
+    On Python 3.13 and older, the check allows objects with exactly one reference to be resized, because it is impossible to differentiate between an array with one reference created via an extension and a uniquely referenced array defined in a Python function.
+On Python 3.14 and newer, the array must be uniquely referenced.

+    Resizing arrays in-place can often lead to memory fragmentation and should be avoided if the goal is to reclaim memory.
+Create a new array and copy the relevant subset of data over instead.

     Returns None on success and NULL on error.

 .. c:function:: PyObject* PyArray_Transpose( \
         PyArrayObject* self, PyArray_Dims* permute)